Tokyo Story: Style and themes

-Like all of Ozu's sound films, Tokyo Storys pacing is slow.
-Important events are often not shown on screen but revealed through dialogue.
-For example, the train journeys to and from Tokyo are not depicted.
+Like all of Ozu's sound films, Tokyo Storys pacing is slow, though Ozu called it his film "that tends most strongly to melodrama."
+In his narrative storytelling, Ozu often had certain key scenes take place off camera, with the viewer only learning about them through the characters' dialogue.
+For example, the train journeys to and from Tokyo are not depicted, the audience never sees Shūkichi and Tomi visit their son Keizō, and Tomi's illness begins off-screen.

+Ozu favored a stationary camera and believed strongly in minimalism.
 A distinctive camera style is used, in which the camera height is low and almost never moves; film critic Roger Ebert noted that the camera moves once in the film, which is "more than usual" for an Ozu film.
-The low camera positions are also reminiscent of sitting on a traditional Japanese tatami mat.
+The low camera positions are reminiscent of sitting on a traditional Japanese tatami mat.
 Ozu rarely shot master shots and often broke the 180-degree rule of filmmaking and screen direction.
 Characters, who often sit side by side in scenes, often appear to be facing the same direction when speaking to each other, such as in the first scene with Shūkichi and Tomi.
 During some transitions, characters exit a scene screen right and then enter the next scene screen right.

-Ozu favored a stationary camera and believed strongly in minimalism.
 David Desser has compared the film's style and "de-emphasized plot" to Zen Buddhism and the modern world's fascination with surface value and materialism.
 Many of the transitional shots are still lifes of non-human subjects, such as smokestacks and landscapes.
-In his narrative storytelling, Ozu often had certain key scenes take place off camera with the viewer only learning about them through the characters' dialogue.
-The audience never sees Shūkichi and Tomi visit their son Keizō, and Tomi's illness begins off-screen.

 Themes in the film include the break-up and Westernization of the traditional Japanese family after World War II and the inevitability of children growing apart from their parents.
-The film takes place in 1953 post-war Japan, a few years after the new Civil Code of 1948 stimulated the country's rapid re-growth and embraced Western capitalist ideals while simultaneously destroying older traditions such as the Japanese family and its values.
+It contrasts the urban life of the children in Tokyo with the rural life of their parents.
+The film takes place in 1953 post-war Japan, a few years after the new Civil Code of 1948 stimulated the country's rapid re-growth and embraced Western capitalist ideals, while simultaneously destroying older traditions such as the Japanese family and its values.
 Ozu was very close to his own mother, living with her as a surrogate wife and never marrying.
-Ozu called Tokyo Story "the film that tends most strongly to melodrama."
-It is considered a Shomin-geki film for its depiction of working-class people.
+It is considered a Shomin-geki film for its depiction of ordinary people.